-For Credit Projects that remove pinyon and juniper on public lands, the calculation of credits will be similar to pinyon-juniper (P/J) removal on private lands with the exception that the resulting credits will be calculated using a desktop analysis using the Habitat Suitability Index in lieu of field data collection.
+For Credit Projects that remove pinyon and juniper trees on public lands, the calculation of credits will be similar to pinyon-juniper (P/J) removal on private lands with the exception that the resulting credits will be calculated using a desktop analysis using the Habitat Suitability Index in lieu of field data collection.
 See 3.2.3 Pinyon-Juniper Removal in the HQT Scientific Methods Document for additional information.
-Credits resulting from the desktop analysis will be subject to the HQT version control and may be released subsequent to the credit establishment plan being approved by the SEC and when all treatments outlined in the plan have been completed.
+Credits resulting from the desktop analysis will be subject to the HQT version control and may be released subsequent to the credit establishment Mitigation Pplan being approved by the SEC and when treatments outlined in the plan have been completed and based on the credit release schedule.
 The credit establishment plan may include phased work plans and will include a credit release schedule.
-Pinyon-juniper removal projects will include a re-treatment in 10-year intervals with a re-treatment 10 years prior to the term end as the final treatment.
+Pinyonjuniper removal projects will include a re-treatment in 10-year intervals with a re-treatment 10 years prior to the term end as the final treatment.
 For example, a removal project with a 30-year term will include the initial treatment, and re-treatments in years 10 and 20.
 Financial assurances (e.g., bonding) will be required to ensure the completion of a re-treatment plan.
-For removal projects occurring in Phase II juniper, a one-time prophylactic herbicide treatment for invasive weed establishment will be required if the land management agency and SETT conclude a treatment is warranted.
+For removal projects occurring in Phase II pPinyon-juniper, a one-time prophylactic herbicide treatment for invasive weed establishment will be required if the land management agency and SETT conclude a treatment is warranted.
+For removal projects occurring in Phase III, a one-time prophylactic herbicide treatment and seeding will be required if the land management agency and the Administrator SETT conclude a treatment is warranted.
+All seeding or planting efforts must comply with the Administrator approved plant lists.

-Pinyon-juniper removal projects that have a term of 10 years may be implemented by exploration companies by performing an initial removal to fulfill credit obligations of 10 years.
-Exploration projects that have terms of greater than 10, and less than 20 will be required to do a re-treatment at year 20.
-Tenyear P/J removal projects will still be required to do a prophylactic herbicide treatment in phase II.
+Pinyon-juniper removal projects that have a shorter term, such as of 10 years, may be implemented by exploration companies by performing an initial removal to fulfill credit obligations of 10 years.
+Exploration Pprojects that have terms of greater than 10, and less than 20 will be required to do a retreatment at year 20.
+Ten yearShorter-term P/J removal projects are still subject to the P/J phase specific treatments, as described above will still be required to do a prophylactic herbicide treatment in phase II.